Personalization

 {% set_profile_setting %}

+Saves custom values to predefined profile settings that will be accessible whenever the current profile is logged in.
+Note that this is meaningless unless the user is logged in.
 Profile settings may include validation, in which case all settings will be validated before being set and any validation error will prevent the setting(s) from being set.
 Validation errors may optionally be output to a variable.

 {% unset_profile_setting %}